 However, they confirmed there were no plans to make a new cup for the women and a new plate for the men when it comes to handing out the singles trophies.

-Meanwhile, Wimbledon have revealed that they expect to run out of their popular £34 towels by the middle of next week after an unexpected run on them during the opening two days of the tournament.
+Meanwhile, Wimbledon has revealed that they expect to run out of their popular £34 towels by the middle of next week after an unexpected run on them during the opening two days of the tournament.

 In 2019 Wimbledon sold 27,419 Championships’ towels across the fortnight but had ordered a “conservative” volume – believed to be closer to 15,000 – this time round.